yuzu-emu/yuzu-emu.github.io/site/content/entry/ldn-is-here/index.md

 You can use these rooms for LAN mode games as well — instead of ZeroTier or Hamachi.</b>
 </p></div></article>

+Please visit [our multiplayer guide](https://yuzu-emu.org/help/feature/multiplayer/) for further help with Hosting, Port Forwarding, Authentication, and Moderation of your publicly hosted rooms.

 ## Development

 FearlessTobi began development by leveraging the existing virtual rooms infrastructure from [Citra](https://citra-emu.org).